ec-europa/platform-dev/UPGRADING.md

   * From ticket NEPT-182

-  For each subsite upgrade that was already using the DGT connector , you need to remove the  variable array 'poetry_service' from the setttings.php file
+  For each upgraded subsite that was already using the DGT connector , you need to remove the  variable array 'poetry_service' from the setttings.php file

   Write down the values of 'callback_user', 'callback_password', 'poetry_user',